-Chapter 4 - New Homes: policies to ensure the delivery of new homes, including affordable housing.
+Chapter 4 - New Homes: sets out policies to ensure the delivery of new homes, including affordable housing.

 Chapter 5 - Historic and the Built Environment: sets out policies to ensure the protection of Hillingdon's heritage and all aspects of the built environment.
-This chapter also contains policies related to householder development.
+Specific policies related to This chapter also contains policies related to householder development are contained in Appendix A of the document and design guidance for shopfronts in Appendix B.

-Chapter 6 - Environmental Improvements: contains a range policies related to environmental protection including sustainable design standards, air, water and land quality, the natural environment and green belt.
+Chapter 6 - Environmental Improvements Protection and Enhancement: contains a range policies related to environmental protection including sustainable design standards, air, water and land quality, the natural environment and, gGreen bBelt and minerals.

-Chapter 7 - Community Infrastructure: policies related to community infrastructure protection and provision, including open space, education and healthcare.
+Chapter 7 - Community Infrastructure: contains policies related to community infrastructure protection and provision, including open space, education and healthcare.

-Chapter 8 - Transport and Aviation: policies related to all aspects of the transport network including Heathrow airport.
+Chapter 8 - Transport and Aviation: policies related to all aspects of the transport network including Heathrow Airport.